Bag Raiders: History

-Bag Raiders found success with their song "Shooting Stars", released as a single in 2009.
-The song peaked at No. 62 on the ARIA Singles Chart and made No. 43 on the ARIA 2009 End of Year Top 50 Australian Artist Singles.
-In August 2013, "Shooting Stars" re-entered the ARIA Singles Chart, reaching the top 50 at #44.
-In 2017, the song "Shooting Stars" became popular again after being placed in an internet meme featuring people as well as animals falling with surreal, spacey backgrounds.
+In August 2013, "Shooting Stars" re-entered the ARIA Singles Chart, reaching the top 50 at #38.

+In 2017, "Shooting Stars" became popular again after being placed in an internet meme featuring people as well as animals falling with surreal, spacey backgrounds.
 The song's renewed popularity has since been acknowledged by the band itself.

+In September 2019, Bag Raiders released their second studio album, Horizons.